BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-home-lab-part-1.markdown

 On the **Summary** screen we can click **Done** and then **Continue**

-Then we can setup our user profile with a username and a password.
+Then we can setup our user profile with a username and a password (I did `johntheuser` and `EvenStrongerPassword96`).
 Click **Done**.

 ![Profile Configuration](/img/ProfileConfiguration.png)